Click

 West Fork Trail.

-The other pictures show other breathtaking views of Sedona.
+The other pictures show additional breathtaking views of Sedona.

 Before starting, one must be prepared and follow safety